PnS2018/pns2018.github.com/session_05.md

 and these features are designed to be robust in different environments.

-Note that in recent years, conventional Feature Engineering is largely replaced by Deep Learning systems where these system integrates the Feature Engineering step into the architecture itself.
+Note that in recent years, conventional Feature Engineering is largely replaced by Deep Learning systems where these systems integrate the Feature Engineering step into the architecture itself.
-Instead of relying on careful designed features, the features learned by these DL systems are proven to be more effective and robust to the changes in the dataset.
+Instead of relying on carefully designed features, the features learned by these DL systems are proven to be more robust to the changes in the dataset.

 In the next sections, we introduce some common feature engineering